 Because of their fiber content, black beans help to prevent constipation and promote regularity for a healthy digestive tract.
 They also provide fuel for the healthy bacteria in the colon.

 7) Weight loss

 Dietary fiber is commonly recognized as an important factor in weight loss and weight management by functioning as a "bulking agent" in the digestive system.
-High fiber foods increase satiety (a sense of fullness) and reduce appetite, making an individual feel fuller for longer, thereby lowering overall calorie intake.
+High fiber foods increase the sense of fullness after eating and reduce appetite, making an individual feel fuller for longer, thereby lowering overall calorie intake.

 Many studies have suggested that increasing consumption of plant foods like black beans decreases the risk of obesity, diabetes, heart disease, and overall mortality while promoting a healthy complexion and hair, increased energy, and overall lower weight.

 According to the National Nutrient Database one-half cup (86g) of cooked black beans contains approximately:

 - Protein: 7.62 g

 - Carbohydrate: 20.39 g